Evan-Codes88/CI-CD-api/WORKFLOWS_HELP.md

 An automation workflow typically includes:

 - **Triggering Mechanism**: Event or condition that initiates the workflow (e.g., new email, file upload, scheduled time).
-- **Conditional Logic / Decision Points**: Branches for different paths based on data or outcomes (e.g., if-else, switch cases).
+- **Conditional Logic / Decision Points**: Branches for different paths based on data or outcomes (e.g. if-else, switch cases).
 - **Actions**: Automated tasks like sending emails, updating databases, running scripts, or calling APIs.
-- **Loops / Iterations**: Repeat actions over lists or until conditions are met (e.g., retrying a failed API call).
+- **Loops / Iterations**: Repeat actions over lists or until conditions are met (e.g. retrying a failed API call).
 - **Data Handling**: Pass, transform, or store data between steps.
 - **Error Handling**: Detect and manage failures or exceptions, including retry logic and fallback actions.
-- **Notifications and Approvals**: Alert humans or require manual sign-off (e.g., approval before deployment).
+- **Notifications and Approvals**: Alert humans or require manual sign-off (e.g. approval before deployment).
 - **Logging and Reporting**: Record events and outcomes for traceability.

 ### Error Handling in Detail

 Error handling ensures workflows remain robust by managing failures gracefully.
 Common strategies include:

-- **Retry Logic**: Automatically retry a failed action (e.g., API call) a set number of times before escalating.
+- **Retry Logic**: Automatically retry a failed action a set number of times before escalating.
 For example, retrying a database connection up to three times with a delay between attempts.
 - **Fallback Actions**: Execute alternative steps if the primary action fails (e.g., using a cached dataset if a live API is down).
-- **Error Notifications**: Alert relevant stakeholders (e.g., via email or Slack) with details of the failure for manual intervention.
+- **Error Notifications**: Alert relevant stakeholders (e.g. via email or Slack) with details of the failure for manual intervention.
-- **Logging Errors**: Record failure details (e.g., error codes, timestamps) for debugging and auditability.
+- **Logging Errors**: Record failure details (e.g. error codes, timestamps) for debugging and auditability.
   These mechanisms ensure workflows can recover from issues or escalate them appropriately, minimizing downtime and manual intervention.

 ## Components of an Automation Workflow